DevExpress-Examples/spreadsheet-document-api-apply-conditional-formatting-to-cell-range/Readme.md

 - a rule that formats cells whose values are above or below the average;
 - a rule that highlights cells whose values are between or not between two specified values;
-- a rule that formats top or bottom ranked values;
+- a rule that formats top or bottom-ranked values;
 - a rule that highlights cells containing the given text;
-- a rule that formats unique or duplicate values, blank cells and formula errors;
+- a rule that formats unique or duplicate values, blank cells, and formula errors;
 - a rule that highlights cells containing dates in the specified time period;
 - a rule that formats cells whose values meet the condition expressed by the relational operator;
 - a rule that uses a formula to determine which cells to format;